 As far as I can see, there are plenty of benefits to continually celebrating birthdays.

-First off is, of course, is the alternative ... not having them at all.
+First off is, of course, is the alternative ... not celebrating them.

 Then there is the insight one gains from simply living life.
 All the knowledge acquired over the years from things you just can’t learn about in books.